-After two (2) years from the date of issue of this Group Policy, no misstatements, except fraudulent misstatements, made by the applicant in the application for this Group Policy will be used to void this Group Policy or to deny a claim for loss incurred or disability (as defined in this Group Policy) commencing after the expiration of such two-year period.
+After two (2) years from the date of issue of this Policy, no misstatements, except fraudulent misstatements, made by the applicant in the application for this Policy will be used to void this Policy or to deny a claim for loss incurred or disability (as defined in this Policy) commencing after the expiration of such two-year period.

-No claim for loss incurred or disability (as defined in this Group Policy) commencing after two (2) years from the date of issue of this Group Policy will be reduced or denied on the ground that a disease or physical condition not excluded from coverage by name or specific description effective on the date of loss had existed prior to the effective date of coverage of this Group Policy.
+No claim for loss incurred or disability (as defined in this policy) commencing after two (2) years from the date of issue of this Policy will be reduced or denied on the ground that a disease or physical condition not excluded from coverage by name or specific description effective on the date of loss had existed prior to the effective date of coverage of this Policy.